utelecon/utelecon.github.io/en/zoom/signin/index.md

   - /en/zoom/create_account_invitation
 ---

 An [UTokyo Account](/en/utokyo_account/) is required to sign into Zoom.
-If you have not already set up your UTokyo account, please check “[Preparing for online classes at the University of Tokyo (for new students)](/en/oc/)” or “[Preparing for online classes at the University of Tokyo (for faculty members)](/en/faculty_members)” first.
+If you have not already set up your UTokyo account, please check “[How to start using UTokyo Account](/en/utokyo_account/#procedures)” first.

 <div class="box">
 The following instructions are for signing in with your <strong class="alert"> UTokyo email address starting with the 10-digit UTokyo ID </strong>.